 A look ahead

-The next articles in this SaaS architecture series will cover approaches to multitenancy, security, and the options available for creating a defense-in-depth security strategy.
+Be sure to follow the articles in this SaaS architecture series which cover approaches to multitenancy, security, and the options available for creating a defense-in-depth security strategy.
 The full list of articles will remain at the top of this article.